Making Neurosurgery More Patient-Centric

 In his capacity as vice chair of quality of Duke’s Department of Neurosurgery, neurosurgeon Oren Gottfried, MD, has helped develop numerous quality initiatives focusing on improving patient satisfaction and surgical outcomes and reducing patient morbidity and mortality.

-“Dr. Oren Gottfried is Professor of Neurosurgery and Orthopaedic Surgery at Duke University.”
+“Dr. Oren Gottfried is Clinical Vice Chair and Associate Professor of Neurosurgery at Duke University School of Medicine.”

 Medicine is an Imperfect Science